 Hex binning for summarizing point data

-All things considered, you can still design some impressive maps in this open source software.
+All things considered, you can still design some impressive maps with this open source software.
 But you’re a bit limited for symbolization, labeling, and annotations.

 Summary: WhiteBox GAT – Geospatial Analysis Toolbox

 We really enjoy WhiteBox GAT for its inventive collection of geospatial analysis tools.

 It’s been translated into 11 different languages.
 Also, there have been over 21,000 times downloads.
 But that was over 3 years ago.

 I strongly recommend giving it a try.